Robot Unicorn Attack: Robot Unicorn Attack 2

 A sequel titled Robot Unicorn Attack 2 was developed by PikPok and released on iOS on April 25, 2013, and Android on July 12, 2013.
 It has similar core gameplay to the original, but expands upon it in several ways, such as adding boosts that affect gameplay.
 For example, the "Collection Vacuum" boost pulls fairies and teardrops towards the player.
 It also introduces new enemies, such as giant golems called Dash Giants that are destroyed by dashing into them, as well as character customization and the ability to fly by equipping wings.
 The player can collect teardrops to customize their character and complete missions to unlock new content and abilities.
 Additionally, the player can join either Team Rainbow or Team Inferno and compete in daily missions to win teardrops by dashing through the most stars.
-The game also has updated visuals, as the unicorn is more detailed and fluid and the painted backgrounds have more depth and detail.
+The game also has updated visuals, with the unicorn player and backgrounds having more detail.
 Post-launch updates introduced Egyptian and medieval-themed unicorns as well as the new threat of Solar Geysers.
 The "Lava World" was also added, available for purchase with real-world currency.

 This is the first Robot Unicorn Attack to include in-game purchases; the player can buy credits to upgrade the unicorn and gain additional sound-packs.
 Erasure's song "Always" – which was a main part of the original game – is not in the base game and must be purchased separately for $0.99.

 "I will never be able to separate Always from Robot Unicorn Attack", wrote Kieron Gillen in 2010.
 "I can't even imagine wanting to do such a thing.
 It'd be like decapitating the Mona Lisa.
 It merges with the sparkles of sound effects and the explosions of light and makes it complete."
-The song is not included with the base game due to copyright issues, and since Adult Swim wanted the game to be free-to-play, it was made into an in-game purchase.
+The song is not included with the base game due to copyright issues.
+Since Adult Swim wanted the game to be free-to-play, the song was made into an in-game purchase.

 Other songs by bands such as Blind Guardian, Slade, Limahl, and Corey Hart are also available for purchase.

 Robot Unicorn Attack 3: Forever

 A third game titled Robot Unicorn Attack 3 Forever was released by Adult Swim Games on iOS and Android on April 27, 2017.

-This game, just like Robot Unicorn Attack 2 features in-game purchases; the player can buy different amounts of Soul Crystals and a Rainbow Pack.
+Like Robot Unicorn Attack 2, Forever features in-game purchases; the player can buy different amounts of Soul Crystals and a Rainbow Pack.
 These purchases range from $1.99 to $99.99 per item.